 Those who have experience with bankruptcy situations may ask debtors questions like these:

-Typically, if there is a lot of credit activity and creditors have made it clear they’re not going to wait for payment, bankruptcy becomes a more attractive option.
+Typically, if there is a lot of credit activity and creditors have made it clear they’re not going to wait for payment, bankruptcy becomes a more attractive option, alongside debt relief.
 The emotional health of the borrower is also important, as coping with debt is a highly personal experience, and some people have a better tolerance for stress than others.

 Another reason to file for bankruptcy is to protect other financial accounts, like an IRA.
 The government has ruled that Individual Retirement Accounts are generally protected in bankruptcy.
 By contrast, physical assets are generally not protected — in other words, people who have loans against their homes or vehicles will find that they are vulnerable to seizure in bankruptcy.
 This is an important consideration when contemplating bankruptcy.